Set up Confluence Cloud

 Space admins will be notified via email whenever a guest has been given access to their space.
 They can turn this setting off to stop receiving these email notifications in email settings of their profile.

-Confluence admins can see all guests that have access to the site by looking in the Global permissions > Guest access tab.
+Confluence admins can see all guests who have access by looking in the Global permissions > Guest access tab.

-Space admins can see all guests that have access to their space by selecting Space Settings from the sidebar, selecting General in the Space permissions card, and then scrolling down to the Guest users section.
+Space admins can see all guests that have access to their space by selecting Space settings from the sidebar > Guests.